KablamoOSS/cfn-macros/VPCBuilder/README.md

 make buildPackage

 ## Upload package to S3
-Fill in your bucket and profile (utilises a crud aws cli s3 upload command)
+Fill in your bucket and profile (utilises a crude aws cli s3 upload command)

 make uploadToS3